 The IB Diploma Programme (IB-DP) is a two-year programme for young people who are internationally minded.
 The programme is recognized world-wide and opens the doors to universities and other institutions of further education.
-The programme is offered in about 150 countries and the exam (the Diploma) is recognized around the world as a qualifying examination for a very large number of institutions of further education.
+The programme is offered in more than 4000 schools in more than 150 countries and the exam (the Diploma) is recognized around the world as a qualifying examination for numerous institutions of further education worldwide.

-IB students become part of a global community sharing the same learner profile and educated and formed by the same mission statement, saying in its first lines that
+IB students become part of a global community guided by the mission statement of the International Baccalaureate Organization, the first lines being:

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect...encourage students across the world to become active, compassionate, and lifelong learners who understand that other people, with their differences, can also be right.

-International Baccalaureate Diploma candidates are expected to do IB coursework in six major areas, including literature, languages, social studies, the experimental sciences, mathematics and elective of either arts or an additional course from one of the other subject areas.
-At least three and not more than four subjects are taken at higher level; the others at standard level.
-The Diploma Programme has three additional core requirements intended to broaden the educational experience and challenge students to apply what they learn in personally and socially meaningful ways.
-These requirements include a 4,000-word extended essay on a subject of the student's choice; a course called Theory of Knowledge (TOK) that examines the nature of knowledge and different ways and kinds of knowing, and a requirement called Creativity, Action and Service (CAS) which requires 150 hours of personally and socially relevant activity beyond the classroom and, in many cases, beyond the school.
+Of the six subjects chosen, at least three and not more than four subjects are taken at higher level; the others at standard level.
+The Diploma Programme has three additional core elements which challenge the students to apply what they learn in personally and socially meaningful ways.
+These requirements include a 4,000-word extended essay on a subject of the student's choice; a course called Theory of Knowledge (TOK) that examines different ways and kinds of knowing; and a requirement called Creativity, Action and Service (CAS) where students engage themselves in personally and socially relevant activities beyond the classroom and the school.

-IB assessment is both internal, grading of the work during the two years of study, and external with work being assessed by external examiners.
+The student coursework and exams is assessed by external examiners.
 The IBO maintains rigorous standards in both the development and grading of the work to secure the quality and recognition of the programme.